heihaheihahello/cse15l-lab-reports/lab-report-4-week-8.md

     * Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

     **Answer:** I tried to solve this but with more than 10 lines of codes.
+You can also check the new [markdownparse](https://github.com/heihaheihahello/markdown-parse/commit/4ec61f5725e3e45fb3159fdea81b750129c734cd).
 I will say a small change is not enough.
 In my way to solve it, I create a method to check the empty lines between `[]` and `{}`.
     ```
     public static boolean checkempty(int startindex, int endindex, String contents) {
         for (int i = startindex; i<endindex; i++) {